GeekyAnts/native-base-docs/docs/ExampleGitApp.md

 ## Installation

+**Note: <br />
+If you encounter an issue with [React Native Router Flux](https://github.com/aksonov/react-native-router-flux) during building your project, it might be due to issue with latest versions of [React Native](https://github.com/facebook/react-native).
+Check out [this issue](https://github.com/aksonov/react-native-router-flux/issues/1761).
+You might have to bump down the versions of [React Native](https://github.com/facebook/react-native) and React** <br />

 1. **SetUp React Native Project** <br /> SetUp a React Native project.
 Refer [this](https://facebook.github.io/react-native/docs/getting-started.html) for more information about setting up a React Native project. <br />
 2. **Installing Libraries** <br /> With a React Native project SetUp, We can now install all required Libraries as follows. <br />
 a. **Redux** and **react-redux** <br />